robot3human0/xMatrix/README.md

 3 6
 ```

+Notes
+* The default constructor creates a 3x3 matrix initialized with zeros.
+* The Matrix class does not support empty matrices (0x0 or 0xN) to ensure valid operations for 3D transformations.

 ## Building and Testing
 * Dependencies: Requires a C++11-compliant compiler (e.g., g++, clang++).
 * Tests: Unit tests are provided using Google Test (see tests/ directory).